-St James' Catholic High School is committed to providing quality education based on equality of opportunity, access and outcomes.
+St James' Catholic High School is guided by the principles of Catholic social teaching, emphasizing the dignity of the human person, solidarity, and the preferential option for the poor.
+This policy ensures access to quality education for all students, regardless of their financial circumstances, while maintaining the sustainability and mission of the school.
 In practice, this means the children have an entitlement to benefit from all educational activities.